-TRANSPORTATION AND TRAFFIC Potentially Less Than Significant l ess Than Would the project: Significant Impact With Mitigation Incorporated Significant Impact No Impact a.
+TRANSPORTATION AND TRAFFIC Would the project: Potentially Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Significant a.
 Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume-to-capacity ratio on roads, or congestion at intersections)? b.
-Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? \square C. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \square e.
-Result in inadequate emergency access? \square f.
-Result in inadequate parking capacity? \square g.
-Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)? \boxtimes
+Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? $\square$ C. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\square$ d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e.
+Result in inadequate emergency access? $\square$ f.
+Result in inadequate parking capacity? $\boxtimes$ g.
+Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)? $\boxtimes$